Texas A&M-Chevron Engineering Academy at Alamo Colleges District - Northeast Lakeview College

 2. Secure admission to one of the colleges within the Alamo Colleges District.

-3. Fill out and submit this quick pre-qualification form
+3. Fill out and submit this quick pre-qualification form.

 4. Satisfy one of the following requirements for NLC math prequalification:

-a.
-Your current transcript shows college credit for Trigonometry, Precalculus or Calculus I with a grade of A, B or C. An indication on your transcript of credit by exam (AP, CLEP) or transfer credit from another institution of an equivalent course with a grade of A, B or C is also acceptable.

 b.
+Your transcript shows college credit for Trigonometry, Precalculus or Calculus I with a grade of A, B or C. An indication on your transcript of credit by exam (AP, CLEP) or transfer credit from another institution of an equivalent course with a grade of A, B or C is also acceptable.

+c.
 You have a satisfactory score on the NLC Mathematics ALEKS assessment test: To qualify as precalculus-ready is an overall ALEKS score of at least 70% with 50% or higher in each subarea.
 To qualify as calculus-ready is an overall score of at least 80% with 60% or higher in each subarea.

 5. Apply to Texas A&M University – A special A&M Academy application link will be emailed directly to qualified applicants after prospective students are successfully math-level pre-qualified in Step 2 above.